 Get a receipt.
 If you are making a request or submitting something important to Social Security, try sending it by certified mail or (even better) hand delivering it and requesting a stamped receipt.
 This doesn’t exactly get you an answer to your question, but it does make sure that at least your paperwork does not also wind up in a black hole.

 Do not give up!!
 If the issue is important do not give up.
 Keep appealing, calling, asking to speak to managers, contacting your congressperson, and requesting reconsiderations.
 If someone tells you that you are not eligible or cannot apply or will be turned down or can’t get whatever it is you are trying to get, don’t give up, persist and find out more.
-Read The Story of Sage the Marine.
+Read The Story of Sage.
 It will give you hope.